-Regarded as the largest succulent plant in the world, Adansonia digitata, commonly known as the Baobab tree, is steeped in a wealth of mystique, legend, and superstition wherever it occurs in Africa.
+Regarded as the largest succulent plant in the world, Adansonia digitata, commonly known as African Baobab, is steeped in a wealth of mystique, legend, and superstition wherever it occurs in Africa.
 It is a tree that can provide food, water, shelter, and relief from sickness.

-Often referred to as "grotesque" by some authors, the main stem of larger Baobab trees may reach enormous proportions of up to 92 feet (28 m) in girth.
-Although baobab trees seldom exceed a height of 82 feet (25 m).
-The massive, usually squat cylindrical trunk gives rise to thick tapering branches resembling a root-system, which is why it has often been referred to as the upside-down tree.
+Often referred to as "grotesque" by some authors, the main stem of larger African Baobab may reach enormous proportions of up to 92 feet (28 m) in girth.
+Although African Baobab seldom exceeds a height of 82 feet (25 m).
+The massive, usually squat cylindrical trunk gives rise to thick tapering branches resembling a root-system, often referred to as the upside-down tree.

 There is a tale that tells of how God planted them upside-down.
-Many traditional Africans believe that the Baobab grows upside-down.
+Many traditional Africans believe that the African Baobab grows upside-down.

-The Baobab tree is found in areas of South Africa, Botswana, Namibia, Mozambique, and other tropical African countries where suitable habitat occurs.
+African Baobab is found in South Africa, Botswana, Namibia, Mozambique, and other tropical African countries where suitable habitat occurs.
 It is restricted to hot, dry woodland on stony, well-drained soils, in frost-free areas that receive low rainfall.

-People have used giant baobab trees with hollow stems for centuries for various purposes, including houses, prisons, pubs, storage barns, and even bus stops.
-Rainwater often collects in the clefts of the large branches, and travelers and local people often use this valuable source of water.
-African honey bees often utilize hollows in the Baobab to make their hives.
+People have used giant African Baobab with hollow stems for centuries for various purposes, including houses, prisons, pubs, storage barns, and even bus stops.
+Rainwater often collects in the large branches' clefts, and travelers and local people often use this valuable source of water.
+African honey bees often utilize hollows in the African Baobab to make their hives.

 The leaves are said to be rich in vitamin C, sugars, potassium tartrate, and calcium.
 They are cooked fresh as a vegetable or dried and crushed for later use by local people.
 The sprout of a young tree can be eaten like asparagus.
 The root of very young trees is also reputed to be edible.
-The seeds are also edible and can also be roasted for use as a coffee substitute.
+Seeds are also edible and can also be roasted for use as a coffee substitute.